- Request a trial and/or contact firstname.lastname@example.org for your 8-digit floating mac-locked license.

 To save effort building your own license server, Lumerical provides an AMI (Amazon Machine Image) with all the software pre-loaded.
 To get access to the AMIs, follow the instructions here.
 To create your license server follow these steps:

 - Navigate to the EC2 service in the AWS Console

 - Search for the AMI ID provided by Lumerical for the latest license manager server and select it

-- On the configure instance page make sure to pick your VPC.
-All the other default settings should be fine, check the video if in doubt
+- All the other default settings should be fine, check the video if in doubt

-- Accept the defaults on the "add storage" and "add tags" pages
+- Accept the defaults on the "add storage" (10GB gp2) and "add tags" pages

-- On the configure security group, choose the group created in the previous
+- On the configure security group, choose the group created for your cluster.

 - Review and launch your instance, selecting your key pair when prompted.

-- You’ll see your server instance running in your instances list
+- You will see your server instance running in your instances list

 Activate the license server